GlitchTools/image_splicer/README.md

 # image_splicer

-Image Splicer Script written in Python.
+Image Splicer script written in Python.
-Just throw as many images as you want into your input directory of choice and the script will resize all to largest image's dimenstions splicing them together to form one image.
+Script will read all images from the input directory, resize them to largest images dimensions and splicing them together to form one image.
+The number of slices is a random generated number between MIN_SLICES and MAX_SLICES values.
+Splicing Orientation can be set to either vertical or horizontal.
 You have the option of horizonal or vertical slicing and picking random slices or sequenced slicing.